mattwamoto/Afiax-Employee-handbook/guides/line-management/README.md

-# Line management at Made Tech
+# Line management at Afiax Connected Healthcare

 Line managers help others to learn and grow, deliver great results, and progress their careers.